 The Soane Museum's archives informed us of an original wallpaper in the Private Apartments.
 Conservators searched for this paper and stripped away several layers of wallpaper to reach surviving fragments.

-Researching the original wallpaper TOP
+Researching the original wallpaper Back to top

 A number of bills in the Soane Museum’s rich archive prove that the second floor of 13 Lincoln’s Inn Fields, where Soane had his bedroom, bathroom and Model Room, was wallpapered throughout in the same paper, made by Cowtan.